PFAS - Status report on perennial pollutants in the textile industry

 Significantly reduce industrial emissions;

-Ensure total transparency of available information;
+Ensure full transparency of available information;

 Integrate actions on PFAS into the micropollutants plan.

-Following this action plan, the National Assembly presented a legislative proposal on April 4, 2024 to protect the population from the risks of PFAS.
+Following this action plan, the National Assembly presented a legislative proposal on April 4, 2024, to protect the population from the risks of PFAS.

 What are the solutions and alternatives to PFAS?